 Q: I’m a month-to-month tenant.
 My landlord is evicting me for no reason at all.
 Can he do this?

 A: In San Diego, if you have lived within the City limits for more than 2 years at the same residence, then your landlord must provide a reason why he or she is terminating your tenancy.
-Click here to see an explanation of the San Diego Tenants’ Right to Know City Ordinance.
+Click on the link to see an explanation of the San Diego Tenants’ Right to Know City Ordinance.
 There are number of reasons why a landlord is permitted to terminate a tenancy under the statute, however, the notice must include one of these permitted reasons.

 Most tenants that live outside of the City limits of San Diego can be terminated without a reason.
 If a tenant has lived in a residence for more than one year, then they are still entitled to a written notice of 60 days, but it doesn’t have to include any reason for the termination.